 How long an inverted tortoise can survive depends on these factors:

 Hardy adult tortoises can survive for days on their backs under more favorable conditions.

 What To Do If Tortoise Is On Its Back

-It’s easy to assist a flipped tortoise.
-Return it to its original position, but not too quickly.
-You don’t want to cause bowel torsion.
+Return a flipped tortoise to its original position, but not too quickly, to avoid bowel torsion.
 If possible, roll it back the way it tumbled.
-After this, examine the tortoise for signs of overheating, such as:
+Then, examine the tortoise for signs of overheating, such as: